percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 Local user management involves administering Percona Everest users to ensure secure access to database resources.
 This encompasses tasks such as creating and deleting users, updating their passwords, etc.

-If you’re looking for in-depth insights into this feature, see our [documentation]()
+If you’re looking for in-depth insights into this feature, see our [documentation]().

 ## IdP integration for enhanced security